y0nil/kusto.blog/blog-posts/analyzing-uber-rides-history.md

 ## Analyzing the data

-This is by no means Big Data, and not even close to Billions of rides, which I've covered in [another post](analyzing-nyc-taxi-rides.md){:target="_blank"}, however it does allow to see the capabilities of Kusto (Azure Data Explorer) very nicely.
+This is by no means Big Data, and not even close to Billions of rides, which I've covered in [another post](analyzing-nyc-taxi-rides.md){:target="_blank"}, however it does allow to see the capabilities of Kusto very nicely.
 Plus, if you hop over to that other post after reading this on, you'll see that Kusto performs great for data sets with billions of rides too.

 *(Got suggestions for more interesting queries?
 Let me know and I'll update the post based on your feedback)*